AnarchyTools/anarchytools.github.io/docs/atllbuild.md

     ;; if .c files are being compiled, these options will be used for them :c-compile-options []

-    :link-sdk true #Whether to link the platform SDK.
+    :link-sdk true ;;Whether to link the platform SDK.
 True is the default value.

     ;;A product from another atllbuild task to link with.
     ;;You should supply a filename here, like "yaml.a".